arduino/help-center-content/content/Store Support/Shipping/What-do-I-need-to-know-about-the-shipping-methods.md

   * Available throughout all 50 states (Hawaii's service is to and from the island of Oahu only).
   * Smaller products are usually shipped out in an envelope.

-* **FedEx Overnight**: This shipping method guarantees next-business-day delivery from the moment of the pick-up.
+* **FedEx Overnight**: This shipping method guarantees next business day-delivery from the moment of the pick-up.
 The parcel will be delivered by 9 a.m. to most areas.
 It is available throughout all 50 states.
 Smaller products are usually shipped out in an envelope.

 * **FedEx Priority Overnight**: Next-business-day delivery by 10:30 a.m. to U.S. businesses, noon to most residences.
 Available throughout all 50 states.
 Smaller products are usually shipped out in an envelope.